-One of the many benefits of these types of partnerships amongst stakeholders is the opportunity for increased visibility and networking that they inherently provide.
-By presenting to local Rotary Clubs and Chambers of Commerce, the Harvest Against Hunger VISTA has formed relationships with major leaders in the community, parents with connections to local schools, business owners and professionals, and many more.
-This type of grassroots networking creates meaningful connections and gives a name and face to the organization that many traditional types of advertising cannot compete with.
+Partnerships amongst stakeholders inherently provide an opportunity for increased visibility and networking.
+By presenting to local Rotary Clubs and Chambers of Commerce, the Harvest VISTA has formed relationships with major leaders and stakeholders in the community, parents with connections to local schools, business owners and professionals, and many more.
+This type of grassroots networking creates meaningful connections and gives a name and face to the organization that can synergize with traditional types of marketing.